blt2114/compGenomics/README.md

 -Each object looks like:
 {
         "sample":sample_name,   # as a string, e.g. "E001"

-        "tss-id":identifer,     # some thing that will be unique to a given
+        "tss-id":identifer,     # identifier unique to a given possible TSS,
-                                # possible TSS, possible a nested object,
+                                # This will be a nested obj, defined below
-                                        # e.g. {"gene":"yfg-1","exon_number":2}

         "site-used": is_TSS     # an integer, 1 if it is the TSS used in that
                                 # given sample, 0 otherwise.
+}

+The format of identifier must contain sufficent information to do subsequent analysis identifer will look like:
+{
+        "gene":"yfg-1",         # this is just good to keep around for when we
+                                #  process result later on.

+        "chrom":"X",            # chromosome identifier as a string

+        "location":1220,        # base offset from chromosome start

+        "read_dir":1,           # 1 if forward, 0 if backwards.
+This is
+                                # important if we are interested in looking
+                                #  at positions upstream/ downstream of the TSS
 }